pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 ### tl;dr - So, does it work?!

-After an experiment conducted in perfect conditions: on 25-year-old caucasian male with no sleep disorders, sleeping nearly motionlessly with electrodes pressed to his head so firmly they left marks the next day[^marks], we are able to conclude:
+After performing an experiment conducted in perfect conditions: on 25-year-old caucasian male[^sex-bias-neuroscience] with no sleep disorders[^healthy], sleeping nearly motionlessly with electrodes pressed to his head so firmly they left marks the next day[^marks], we were able to conclude:

 NeuroOn isn't a medical grade device, but it's much better than a coin toss.